surenc1974/RTPE/README.md

 For all of these business terms, it gets all possible combinations of all these business terms, synonyms and all.
 For all combinations, it gets a Murmur3 hash of the business term Asset ID integers It searches in the ES repository for the hash against the businessassethash and identifies the complex terms

+# RTR-Asset-Generator
+The id s of all business terms composing a complex term are used as input to create a business asset hash.